-- The driver's door key cylinder and the liftgate button on the RKE transmitter cannot arm or disarm the Vehicle Security Alarm. - The Vehicle Security Alarm remains armed during power liftgate entry.
-Pressing the liftgate button will not disarm the Vehicle Security Alarm.
-If someone enters the vehicle through the liftgate and opens any door the alarm will sound. - When the Vehicle Security Alarm is armed, the interior power door lock switches will not unlock the doors.
+- The driver's door key cylinder and the liftgate button on the RKE transmitter cannot arm or disarm the Vehicle Security Alarm. - When the Vehicle Security Alarm is armed, the interior power door lock switches will not unlock the doors.